niwo/hardcode/README.md

 WantedBy=multi-user.target
 ```

-Start the workers using systemd and enable it at boottime:
+Start workers using systemd and enable it at boottime:

 ```bash
 systemctl start hardcode-worker.service